majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab4.rst

 Several methods for signaling a cache purge could be created -- a magic header, requests from a certian IP address, etc.
 In production usage, the ability to make a cache invalidating request should be protected in a suitable manner.
 This lab provides no security around cache invalidating requests.

-For lab purposes, this configuration adds the ``X-Proxy-Cache`` header to show cache hits, misses and ignores.
+For lab purposes, this configuration adds the ``X-Proxy-Cache`` header to show cache hits, misses, and ignores.
-The configuration also instructs Nginx Plus to ignore ``Set-Cookie`` headers as thier presence will preven caching.
+The configuration also instructs Nginx Plus to ignore ``Set-Cookie`` headers as thier presence will prevent caching.

 Invalidating Cached items
 ~~~~~~~~~~~~~~~~~~~~~~~~~